Frequently Asked Questions - ID Cards & Building Access

 Mixed - Buildings containing both residential and academic rooms.

 Card Care and Replacement

 It is important to keep your card with you at all times and protect your card from damage as much as possible.
-In the event that your card is lost or damaged, please contact the Department of Public Safety Office ASAP.
-If your find your card it will require that you visit the Department of Public Safety Office with you MiddCard to reactivate your card.
+In the event that your card is lost or damaged, contact the Department of Public Safety Office ASAP.
+If you find your card it will require that you visit the Department of Public Safety Office with your MiddCard to reactivate your card.
 Please note that you will need to keep your card in a safe place while you are away from campus.
 You will need your card when you return.

 Card Access System